emagood/third-person-Godot-4/README.md

  ![Screenshot borrar](https://github.com/emagood/third-person-Godot-4/blob/main/captura/Capturamterrain%20new%202.PNG)
+ # the plugin is M terrain : https://github.com/mohsenph69/Godot-MTerrain-plugin
+ # aviso : The original project is by selgesel ,  Godot 4 - Third Person Player Controller
 > **Note:** This project is for Godot 4 only.
 For the Godot 3 version please see [selgesel/godot3-third-person-controller](https://github.com/selgesel/godot3-third-person-controller)

 This is a complementary code repository for my [YouTube video series](https://www.youtube.com/playlist?list=PLlT0CCZ8Yw0mcxG_D_sSA-Imnc5tiR4tx).